 - ask for a form to make a written complaint.

-Making a complaint to the Mental Health Complaints Commissioner
+Making a complaint to the Mental Health and Wellbeing Commission

-The Mental Health Complaints Commissioner (MHCC) is an independent, specialist body established under the Mental Health Act 2014 to safeguard rights, resolve complaints about Victorian public mental health services and recommend improvements.
-Every public mental health service must have a process to help you speak up and raise your concerns, or you can contact the MHCC.
+The Mental Health and Wellbeing Commission (MHWC) is an independent, specialist body established under the Mental Health and Wellbeing Act 2022 to safeguard rights, resolve complaints about Victorian public mental health services and recommend improvements.
+Every public mental health service must have a process to help you speak up and raise your concerns, or you can contact the MHWC.

 Who can make a complaint?

-The MHCC deals with complaints about public mental health services in Victoria, including issues such as access, treatment and care.
+The MHWC deals with complaints about public mental health services in Victoria, including issues such as access, treatment and care.
 It can take complaints about the following services:

 - designated mental health services, including hospital-based, community, residential, specialist and forensic services